-Dr. Jeffrey Corney, Ph.D., is the Associate Director of the Cedar Creek Ecosystem Science Reserve and Adjunct Professor of ecological science in the College of Biological Sciences at the University of Minnesota.
+Dr. Jeffrey Corney, Ph.D., is the Managing Director of the Cedar Creek Ecosystem Science Reserve and Adjunct Professor of ecological science in the College of Biological Sciences at the University of Minnesota.
 Dr. Corney will provide administrative oversight and evaluation of the project.
 Dr. Corney will also serve as a co-instructor for the professional development workshops.
-Dr. Corney has served as project director for a number of grant funded environmental education projects, including: a three-year (2001-2003) Jessie Ball duPont Fund project, a two-year (2003-2004) U.S. EPA funded project, an annual renewable (since 2006) National Science Foundation (NSF) funded Schoolyard LTER program, and recently a one-year (2009) Minnesota Association for Environmental Education ELM project.
+Dr. Corney has served as project director for a number of grant funded environmental education projects, including: a three-year (2001-2003) Jessie Ball duPont Fund project, a two-year (2003-2004) U.S. EPA funded Environmental Education project, an annual renewable (since 2006) National Science Foundation (NSF) funded Schoolyard LTER program, and recently a one-year (2009) Minnesota Association for Environmental Education ELM project, a one-year (2010) National Science Foundation funded Ecoplexity project, and another two-year (2010-2011) U.S. EPA funded Environmental Education project.